sullyyi/SYildiz_Cluedo_Source/README.md

 1. Ensure you are using Python 3.8 or newer.
 2. Navigate to this directory in your terminal.
 3. Run the game using:
-python cluedo.py
+python3 cluedo.py

 #Project Structure

-- `cluedo.py` – Main script for the game.
-It contains class definitions for characters, weapons, rooms, players and the game engine.
-- `README.md` – This file.
+Cluedo.py – Main entry file
+Player.py – player class and AI logic
+Turnmanager.py – turn by turn control and limits Tracker.py – human information tracking assistant Movement.py – game board movement control Configurations.py – character, room, weapon metadata
+Cluedo_Excel_Map.xlsx – helpful grid map and checkboxes for human players Tracker_log.txt – text file to automatically open up to assist with human notes

 ## Dependencies
-This project uses only Pythons standard library; no external packages are used.
+This project uses only Pythons standard code; no external packages are used.